Wednesday, November 26, 2025

 Frequently it is difficult to ask questions in another language because basic concepts are understood differently.
 I wanted to find the Batak word for the surface of a cloth that is visible to the weaver while she is weaving, and for the underside of the cloth that is not visible while she is at work.
 The question sent me down a rabbit hole into a maze that is taking me a few days to find my way out of.
 Truly a maze.
 Several times I have set off on a path only to bump into a wall.
 I have turned around and set off again only to bump into another wall.
 Eventually, though, it has all added up and some dark spots on my mental map of the Batak loom have been filling in.

 While I have spent a long time in North Sumatra gathering weaving words, I still encounter gaps in my knowledge and then I am grateful for WhatsApp.
 It is a brilliant tool for the anthropologist far away.
-Most Batak weavers nowadays have telephones and are familiar with the app.
+Most Batak weavers nowadays have mobile phones and are familiar with the app.
 It allows me to parachute into their world, where I interrupt them and take up their time.
 I know that I am an imposition and ask ‘stupid questions’ about ways of seeing.
 Just as I am confused by their answers, they are confused by my questions.
 But how generous, gracious and patient they are with me!

 In my quest to find the Batak word for the part of the cloth that the weaver sees while weaving, I decided to contact a weaver in Silindung with whom I had spent time two years ago and who understood my work.
 She immediately answered my What’sApps.
 We conferred mostly in Indonesian, and a bit in Batak.
 I launched in by asking her, in Indonesian, the Batak word for the ‘face’ of the cloth, the part that is visible while she is weaving.
 I assumed that the use of the word ‘face’ would be a concept that we shared and we would be able to build a cultural bridge starting with that word.
 “Bohi” was her immediate response, the Batak word for ‘face’.
 I was delighted!
 Easy!
 A direct translation!
 The face of the cloth.
 “Thank you!
 Precisely what I am looking for,” I wrote back.